The holidays are truly the most hectic times of the year, putting our immune systems at risk.

 Most businesses have to meet end-of-year deadlines.
 Some of us are planning holiday shopping around travel plans.
 In fact, in 2018 it was predicted that a “record-breaking 112.5 million people – more than a third of all Americans – [were] expected to travel” for the entirety of the holiday season.
 And, then, of course, others are preparing their homes and daily routines to be upended by visiting family.

-Yeah, there’s a lot going on in these cold and holiday-filled months.
+Yeah, a lot is going on in these cold and holiday-filled months.

 While we all love to visit and be visited by our loved ones and spend the holidays enjoying their company, it’s also important to note that staying healthy and avoiding illness is an integral part of that enjoyment.
 Yet, everything about the holidays — from travel to holiday parties to new people in your home — makes staying healthy so much more difficult.